UmairAbideen/soft-delete/README.md

-# 🗑️ Laravel 10 Soft Delete Example
+# 🗑️ Laravel 10 Soft Delete

 This project demonstrates how to implement **Soft Delete** functionality in Laravel using Eloquent’s built-in `SoftDeletes` trait.
 Instead of permanently deleting records from the database, soft deletes allow you to mark data as "trashed" and optionally restore it later.